kaltura/kaltura-player-js/docs/player-states.md

 # Monitoring Player States

-The player supports lifecycle states (or statuses), which are based on HTML5 video events (e.g., `waiting`, `playing`, etc.).
+The player supports life cycle states (or statuses), which are based on HTML5 video events (e.g., `waiting`, `playing`, etc.).
 Whenever a state change occurs, the player will fire a related event in response.

 ## Table of Contents
   - [Registering to State Changes](#registering-to-state-changed)